Annual Report May 2013 - May 2014

 Proliferation of meetings in connection with and arising from Council responsibilities

-Chairman Manor Coating Systems Ltd (formerly Shipley Paint Ltd)
+Chairman and Director: Manor Coating Systems Ltd (formerly Shipley Paint Ltd)

 Director Markport Ltd